 The Impact of our Pupil Premium Interventions

-This funding is used to help fund our Year 7 Nurture Group which targets these students.
+This funding is used to help fund our Year 7 Nurture Group which targets these pupils .

-The students have also been assessed as part of a whole school assessment using Lucid Exact software to determine how they are currently performing.
+The pupils have also been assessed as part of a whole school assessment using Lucid Exact software to determine how they are currently performing.

-Following each data capture the group is analysed, in comparison with the rest of the year group, and students remain, or are moved in or out of the group accordingly.
+Following each data capture the group is analysed, in comparison with the rest of the year group, and pupils remain, or are moved in or out of the group accordingly.